Law Offices of Michael S. Williams – New Jersey Workers’ Compensation Attorneys Fight For The Injured

 The Workers’ Compensation Act provides the following benefits to employees who suffer job-related injuries or illnesses.

-- Medical Benefits – You will not be responsible for any medical bills for authorized treatment.
+- Medical Benefits – You pay no medical bills for authorized treatment.
 There are no co-pays, deductibles, and no balance billing.

-- Temporary Total Benefits – You are entitled to 70% of your gross weekly wages if your time out of work extends beyond 7 days.
-These payments are provided while you are unable to work and receiving medical treatment due to your work injuries.
+- Temporary Total Benefits – You receive 70% of your gross weekly wages if you cannot work beyond 7 days due to the work injury or illness.

 - Permanent Partial Benefits – You are entitled to disability compensation if your workplace injury or occupational disease results in permanent partial disability.
-This means that you are not totally unable to work, but now suffer from some partial disability due to a workplace accident.
+This means you’re not totally unable to work but now suffer some loss of function due to a workplace accident.

-- Death Benefits – Are provided to dependents of workers who have passed away in a work related accident or due to a work-related injury.
+- Death Benefits – Are provided to dependents of workers who have passed away due to a work-related accident or exposure.

 A complete list of benefits provided to New Jersey sick and/or injured workers can be found at New Jersey’s Department of Labor and Workforce Development website.